 #5 Not Creating a Financial Plan that is Adaptable

 “The same wind blows on us all.
 What determines your course is the set of your sail.” —Jim Rohn

-Of course, most of the time, I am unable to provide a response because the true answer would require knowing much more about the current financial situation, and that’s why I usually encourage people to focus on creating a financial plan for themselves.
+Of course, most of the time, I am unable to provide a response because the true answer would require knowing much more about their current financial situation, their goals, and how they make financial decisions.
+This is why I encourage everyone to focus on creating a financial plan for themselves.

 Think about building a house.
-I ask people all the time,

 “When you begin the process of building a home, what is the first thing you do?”